Import and Discover Endpoints

 - method/path changes

-- schema changes that can break tests or clients
+- schema changes that can affect generated tests

 Best practices